spdx/spdx-3-model/model/Software/Vocabularies/SoftwarePurpose.md

 - framework: the Element is a software framework
 - install: the Element is used to install software on disk
 - library: the Element is a software library
+- manifest: the Element is a software manifest
 - module: TODOdescription
 - operatingSystem: the Element refers to an operating system
 - other: the Element doesn't fit into any of the other categories